|

 you may bring DVD's from home for viewing before bedtime.

-or blankets.
 All patients may bring their favorite pillow

 if they desire.